 Implement behavior modification programs using Applied Behavior Analysis (ABA) to conduct lessons that emphasize cognitive development and emotional coping.

-• Behavioral therapists are also known for organizational skills, which can be critical when it comes to performing their duties.
-An example of why this skill is important is shown by this snippet that we found in a behavioral therapist resume: "marriage and family therapists in private practice must keep track of payments and work with insurance companies."
-We also found this resume example that details how this skill is put to the test: "work with emotionally and behaviorally challenging children, assist with social skills, organizational skills, anger management and other emotional issues"
+Organizational skills. behavioral therapists are also known for organizational skills, which are critical to their duties.
+You can see how this skill relates to behavioral therapist responsibilities, because "marriage and family therapists in private practice must keep track of payments and work with insurance companies."
+A behavioral therapist resume example shows how organizational skills is used in the workplace: "work with emotionally and behaviorally challenging children, assist with social skills, organizational skills, anger management and other emotional issues"

-• In order for certain behavioral therapist responsibilities to be completed, the job requires the skill "compassion."
-According to a behavioral therapist resume, "marriage and family therapists often work with people who are dealing with stressful and difficult situations, so they must be compassionate and empathize with their clients."
-As an example, this snippet was taken directly from a resume about how this skill applies: "involved in the social committee, compassion fatigue, culture committee, and the welcoming committee. "
+Compassion.
+For certain behavioral therapist responsibilities to be completed, the job requires competence in "compassion."
+The day-to-day duties of a behavioral therapist rely on this skill, as "marriage and family therapists often work with people who are dealing with stressful and difficult situations, so they must be compassionate and empathize with their clients."
+For example, this snippet was taken directly from a resume about how this skill applies to what behavioral therapists do: "involved in the social committee, compassion fatigue, culture committee, and the welcoming committee. "

 Behavioral Therapist Resume